A Beckoning Hellfire

-Clicking his tongue against the inside of his cheek twice as a signal to his horse, he led Renegade out of the shop.
+Clicking his tongue against the inside of his cheek twice as a signal to his horse, David led Renegade out of the shop.
 On the walk back home, an eerie feeling came over him, one that refused to let go.
 It was the same sensation that had haunted him since Bud spoke his ominous words about meeting again in this life.
-Tom’s appearance, and the thought of all that death, made him shudder.
+Tom’s appearance and the thought of all that death made David shudder.

-With the advent of warm weather, he spent his days reading the Farmer’s Almanac, and planning out which crops to plant, but he was fully aware that he wouldn’t be the one to plant them.
+With the advent of warm weather, David spent his days reading the Farmer’s Almanac and planning out which crops to plant, but he was fully aware that he wouldn’t be the one to plant them.
 The weeks seemed to drag on endlessly.
-His only reprieve was to visit Jake, and persuade him to enlist.
+His only reprieve was to visit Jake and persuade him to enlist.